 Inspiring kids to eat healthy and learn to cook is my passion.
-I hope with my Kids Cook Real Food eCourse I’m helping parents do just that every day!
-But we can always use a few new ideas, too, and when Becca told me her daughter’s love of this salad, I knew she had to share it with you all!
+I hope with my online cooking classes for kids I’m helping parents do just that every day!
+But we can always use a few new ideas, too!
+(Like Raddish Kids) When Becca told me her daughter’s love of this salad, I knew she had to share it with you all!

 For my fifth birthday, Aunt Emily gave me a copy of The Fun Food Factory by Nanette Newman, illustrated by Alan Cracknell.
 This book presents 20 practical, whole-foods recipes with irresistibly charming illustrations of smiling spoons, sweaty ovens, and icicle-mustached freezers helping to do the work.
 It also has instructions for kitchen safety and how to sprout seeds, as well as basic information about nutrients and their sources.